eightbitsnl/policy-and-permission-generator/README.md

 ### Trait

-Policies use the `EightbitsNL\PolicyAndPermissionGenerator\Traits\Permissions` trait.
+Policies use the `Eightbitsnl\PolicyAndPermissionGenerator\Traits\Permissions` trait.

  **Example:** Say, we're checking if a user can `update` an `Article`.